-2.7.f.
-Faculty members must devote at least 20 hours per week in aggregate to fellowshiprelated clinical work and teaching. ^(Core)
+- 2.7.f.
+Faculty members must devote at least 20 hours per week in aggregate to fellowship-related clinical work and teaching.
+(Core) - 2.8.
+Faculty Qualifications

-2.8.
-Faculty Qualifications Faculty members must have appropriate qualifications in their field and hold appropriate institutional appointments. ^(Core)
+Faculty members must have appropriate qualifications in their field and hold appropriate institutional appointments.
+(Core)

 2.9.
-Subspecialty Physician Faculty Members Subspecialty physician faculty members must have current certification in the subspecialty by the American Board of Pathology or possess qualifications judged acceptable to the Review Committee. ^(Core)
+Subspecialty Physician Faculty Members

+Subspecialty physician faculty members must have current certification in the subspecialty by the American Board of Pathology or possess qualifications judged acceptable to the Review Committee.
+(Core)

-[Note that while the Common Program Requirements deem certification by a certifying board of the American Osteopathic Association (AOA) acceptable, there is no AOA board that offers certification in this specialty/subspecialty]
+[Note that while the Common Program Requirements deem certification by a certifying board of the American Osteopathic Association (AOA) acceptable, there is no AOA board that offers certification in this subspecialty]

 - 2.9.a.
-Any other specialty physician faculty members must have current certification in their specialty by the appropriate American Board of Medical Specialties (ABMS) member board or American Osteopathic Association (AOA) certifying board, or possess qualifications judged acceptable to the Review Committee.
-(Core) - 2.9.b.
-Core physician faculty members, who are not currently certified in blood banking/ transfusion medicine must have one of the following: - completed a fellowship in blood banking/transfusion medicine; (Core) - at least three years of practice experience in the subspecialty; or, (Core) - completed a fellowship in a subspecialty relevant to their clinical and educational responsibilities in the program. ^(Core)
+Any other specialty physician faculty members must have current certification in their specialty by the appropriate American Board of Medical Specialties (ABMS) member board or American Osteopathic Association (AOA) certifying board, or possess qualifications judged acceptable to the Review Committee. - 2.9.b.
+Core physician faculty members who are not currently certified in neuropathology must have either completed a neuropathology fellowship or have three years of practice experience in the subspecialty.
+(Core)